guillaumeportails/LocalTiles/README.md

 * ----------------------------------------------------------------------------
 *  "THE BEER-WARE LICENSE" (Revision 42):
 *  http://about.me/thierrybernier wrote this file.
 As long as you retain this
-*  notice you can do whatever you want with this stuff.
-If we meet some day,
+*  notice you can do whatever you want with this stuff, but complain.
-*  and you think this stuff is worth it, you can buy me a beer in return.
+*  If we meet some day, and you think this stuff is worth it, you can buy me
+*  a beer in return (cool, pale or lager preferred).
 * ----------------------------------------------------------------------------
 *
 * Based on node.js, cf https://github.com/nodejs/node/blob/master/LICENSE